Going Down for the Third Time

 "Going Down For the Third Time" is a song written and composed by Holland–Dozier–Holland, and recorded by Motown singing group The Supremes in 1967.
 The song was issued as the b-side to the popular "Reflections".

 Background

-The song features a fierce-sounding Diana Ross telling herself that she's "going down for the third time" in a relationship that has her "drowning in tears".
-Throughout the song, the narrator aches over the hardship of the relationship.
-Ross' band mates Florence Ballard and Mary Wilson egged her on in the chorus.

-Song information

-The song is prominent for being one of the last songs to feature Ballard as a member of the Supremes.
-A few months after this was recorded, Ballard was replaced by Cindy Birdsong.
+The song was one of the last tracks to feature Ballard as a member of the Supremes.
+Ballard was replaced by Cindy Birdsong a few months after the song was recorded.